nicc777/learning-kubernetes-basics/README.md

 __Important__: We started minikube with a parameter `--insecure-registry`.
 In production, we will use properly secured registries, and it should be kept in mind that this is a lab environment.
 In future scenarios, we will start to address these issues.

+__Note__: The above steps illustrate how easy it is to re-create a lab environment.
+This is why Minikube is such a powerful tool in order to get going, as a production Kubernetes cluster require far more effort, and there may be many other services running which means you cannot just decide to start over.
+The Minikube environment is where we test and refine our processes as a step toward a fully automated CI/CD pipeline.

 References:

 * [Persisted Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)